We are always in the process of planning more amazing events! Check back frequently for updates!

 Abraham is a sweet southern boy who LOVES getting attention.
 This 60 lb, 3-5 year old hound will woo you with his soulful eyes and ridiculously long ears!
 Abraham is fit enough for long walks or runs, although he enjoys being a lazy, couch potato most of the time.
 He’s good with children and other dogs, but doesn’t like cats (or other small animals for that matter).
 He’s already housebroken and is fond of his crate too!
 Abraham would do best in a home that will reinforce good manners and can handle his strength on the leash.
 This big guy will win you over with his goofy demeanor.
 Do you have enough room for all this love?

-Please read our adoption information if you’re interested in adding Santana to your family.
+Please read our adoption information if you’re interested in adding Abraham to your family.

 We regularly hold Meet & Greet events throughout each month.
 This is a chance for you to come out and meet our adoptable dogs and fill out an application to adopt or foster.
 The times and locations are always available on the left side at the top of this page, so be sure to check there frequently to see where we’ll be!

 Please note that not all of our dogs attend each Meet & Greet.
 If you are planning on coming out to see a particular dog, it is best to check our Facebook page the morning of the event to view the list of dogs scheduled to be attending.

 As a growing rescue group, we are in constant need of volunteers who can assist us in saving dogs.
 If you are able to provide a foster home for dogs until they are adopted, please e-mail us for more information.
 Fostering is such a rewarding experience and is vital to our goal of placing rescued dogs into new permanent homes.

 Think that buying a puppy from a pet store isn’t such a big deal?
 THINK AGAIN.